LiudmylaKosianova/Language-Foundations-2/README.md

-C Programming with Linux Specialization on Coursera
+This repository contains tasks completed throughout the course

-Course name:
+course name: Language Foundations-2

-C Programming Language Foundations-2
+course 2 out of 7

-(course 2 out of 7)
+C Programming with Linux Specialization

-The files contain practical tasks that I completed learning the course
+offered on Coursera by Dartmouth College & Institut Mines-Télécom